AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Experimental Results

 \subsection{Results and interpretation}

 For the results, we have chosen the best of our variants for each level of contamination and different weights for the anomaly score.
-The model hyperparameters, anomaly score weights can be found in Tables \ref{tab:vgae-hyperparameters} and \ref{tab:anomaly-score-hyperparameters} in the Appendix.
 The metrics used are Accuracy, F1 Macro and Recall Macro.
-These metrics were chosen as an accurate descriptor of the model's performance and because Macro treats each class as equal \cite{du2023skewsensitiveevaluationframeworkimbalanced}, whereas other types of results do not, making them ideal for evaluating the model in a highly unbalanced dataset like UNSW-Nb15 \cite{7348942}.
+These metrics were chosen as an accurate descriptor of the model's performance and because Macro treats each class as equal \cite{du2023skewsensitiveevaluationframeworkimbalanced}, making them ideal for evaluating the model in a highly unbalanced dataset like UNSW-NB15 \cite{7348942}.
+At 0\% and 3.36\% contamination, we used our regularised variant, and at 5.76\% we used the multiple sampling variant.

 Figures \ref{fig:0cont-metric}, \ref{fig:35cont-metrics}, and \ref{fig:57cont-metrics} show the results of our experimental evaluation for the different levels of contamination.
 AutoGraphAD yields very good results, comparable to those of Anomal-E. It should be noted that AutoGraphAD does not rely on any downstream anomaly detection algorithms such as Anomal-E, making it ideal for real-life deployment, as it can be tuned and adjusted more easily rather than requiring training on the new dataset.
-Furthermore, it should be noted that Anomal-E uses embeddings of size 256 \cite{Caville_2022} whereas we rely on embeddings of size 32, 32 for the mean, and 32 for the Log Variance.

 Our results at 0\% contamination exceed Anomal-E's, especially when it comes to accuracy and F1 results.
 Anomal-E seems to be performing better in Recall, but looking at the F1 score its Precision seems to be lower than AutoGraphAD, indicating a higher false positive count than our own approach.
-This continues in the case of the 3.36\% contamination level, where only CBLOF seems to perform better than AutoGraphAD.
-In the case of 5.76\% contamination levels, again we achieve higher results with the exception of Recall against most of Anomal-E's estimators with the exception of HBOS.
+This continues at the 3.36\% contamination level, where only CBLOF seems to perform better than AutoGraphAD.
+In the case of 5.76\% contamination levels, again we achieve higher results with the exception of Recall against most of Anomal-E's estimators.

-It is worth noting that the size of our embeddings is eight times smaller than those used by Anomal-E. This reduction is especially important for methods that use a downstream detector, because smaller embeddings can significantly improve both performance and processing speeds \cite{doi:10.1126/science.153.3731.34}.